gaborFeik/MVVM-WPF-Binding/README.md

 There are 4 Views created with 4 corresponding ViewModels code behinds.
 I also added the iTextSharp package to convert Model data to PDF.

-I'm currently implementing a Repository system with entities onto an Azure SQL db.
+I'm currently implementing a Repository interface and entities onto an Azure SQL db.